karmab/openshift-relocatable/README.md

 You can find different numbered scripts covering those tasks.

-Alternatively, you can run the steps by editing the [relocatable pod env variable](relocatable-pod.yaml) to match your environment and run the pod
+Alternatively, you can run the steps by editing the env variables in the [relocate pod spec](relocate.yaml) to match your environment and run it.

 ## Relocation simulation